shkolnick-kun/bugurtos/GettingStartedEN.md

 #####IPC.
 BuguRTOS **generic** lib provides unbuffered blocking IPC.
 This IPC implementation uses rendezvous method to pass messages between processes.
-Messages are passed by refference through epdpoints.
+Messages are passed by reference through endpoints.
 Every endpoint has its owner process, which receives messages.
 Priority inheritance protocol is used in IPC.
 An IPC endpoint is a variable of ipc_t type.